IBMStreams/streamsx.kafka/_docs/202-user_usecases_all.md

 Without a partition specification, the operator will consume from all partitions of the topic.
 The partitions of the subscribed topic are assigned by Kafka, and the operator represents a consumer group with only one member.
+When no group identifier is specified, the consumer operator creates an identifier.
 The operator will automatically be assigned new partitions, when partitions are added to the topic.
 On the other side, partition de-assignment and re-assignment can happen when

 * Group management related timers expire